 Our basic premise is that we each work independently on our tasks, with P2P communications between us.
 There is no manager looking over the shoulder (and if there is, then something is not working right).
 Therefore, we have complete trust in all of us to be doing what’s right for the company, for carrying the company’s DNA into whatever task we have (remember that our success is a byproduct of our DNA), and for identifying mistakes and issues and fixing them at a DNA level.

 Let's take that example of the salesperson who lost a customer.
 If that salesperson is untrustworthy and wants to look good by stating that he lost the customer due to “Internal customer politics”, then he sets the whole company back by hiding important information, thereby preventing us from producing the best possible product.
 Let's also take a look at what will happen when another person from Hola revisits that customer and finds out the real reason why the customer left us.
 It will reflect on our communication, which from that point will be more cautious and less trusting.
 This is intolerable from a DNA perspective.

 There are second level aspects of trustworthiness and truthfulness that are not as apparent: read about them in the next sections on Debating and mind change.

-It's more important you focus on the cons of your own suggestions and
+more important you focus on the cons of your own suggestions

-the pros of your peer's suggestions, to make your suggestion more credible:
+and the pros of your peer's suggestions, to make your